VrushankPatel/Maxine/PENDING_TASKS.md

 ### Completed in This Session

+- [x] Implemented predictHealth method in LightningServiceRegistrySimple: Added health prediction using time-series analysis with linear regression on response time history to predict future performance and calculate health scores based on trends
 - Fixed bugs in LightningServiceRegistrySimple: added missing ultraFastGetRandomNode and ultraFastHealthyNodes methods for ultra-fast mode performance
 - Implemented AI-driven load balancing with Q-learning reinforcement learning
 - Improved performance to 0.74ms avg, 1.41ms p95, 62k req/s